IDSP22/RegressionAssumptions_Jazmin_Nicole/README.md

 For this assignment we focused in adding a Data Analysis section in the Challenge page.
 This section will help the user evaluate how data looked before modeling and if it made sense to use linear regression.

-We thought that it will be good to include a data analysis section in the app because looking directly at diagnostic plots, might misguide users into believe the post-modeling analysis is the only way to analyze this assumptions.
+We thought that it will be good to include a data analysis section in the app because looking directly at diagnostic plots, might mislead users into believing that the post-modeling analysis is the only way to analyze this assumptions.

 The code was based on the Boast Applications (https://psu-eberly.shinyapps.io/Assumptions/).
 And what we modified was: